DivyaGupta261/image-word-finder/README.md

 ```

-2. To draw the boundary of word in css,
+2. To draw the boundary of word in javascript and css,
 ```
 let element = document.createElement('div');